goyoambrosio/goyoambrosio.github.io/_posts/2018-05-29-How-to-install-the-cobol-major-mode-in-emacs-with-spacemacs.md

 Spacemacs includes a good set of configuration layer for the most common packages.
 These layers are stacked on top of each other to achieve a custom configuration.
-By default Spacemacs uses a dotfile called `~/.spacemacs` to control which layers to load.
+By default Spacemacs uses a dotfile called `.spacemacs` to control which layers to load.
 Within this file you can also configure certain features.
 However there are packages not included as configuration layers.
 That is the case of the COBOL major mode.